 €1.83

-It is important to understand the average cost of utilities per month as this can have a significant impact on the cost of living in Porto.
-To give you an indication, basic utilities (electricity, heating, cooling, water, and garbage) for an 85m2 apartment will cost you around 107€ per month.
+It is important to understand the average cost of utilities per month, as this can significantly impact the cost of living in Porto.
+To give you an indication, basic utilities (electricity, heating, cooling, water, and garbage) for an 85m2 apartment will cost around 107€ per month.
 One minute of a prepaid mobile local tariff, without any discount or plan, will cost you 0.18€.
 Internet (60Mbps or more) will cost you approximately €34.

 Note that with utilities, this will depend greatly on your usage.
 One good thing about living in Portugal is that the climate is very usually very good, and you will not need to spend much of the year on heating.
 However, the winters can be cold inside, particularly in Porto and the North of the country, so be prepared in advance.

 Taxis are also usually more affordable than in other Western European cities.
-However, for even cheaper fares, you have Uber to get around easily.
+However, for even cheaper fares, you can get around easily with Uber.

 If you are planning to move to Porto with children, you’ll be pleased to know that there are several options open to you.
 You have public schools, private schools, and international schools.